What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 vedizozh.ru

-This is about natural sweetener- stevia (or honey grass), which is not only rich in stevioside, but also helps to prevent a number of diseases and strengthen the immune system.
+This is about natural sweetener– stevia (or honey grass), which is not only rich in stevioside, but also helps prevent a number of diseases and strengthen the immune system.

-The composition and benefits of stevia
+Composition and benefits of stevia

-Is stevia harmful, contraindications for use
+Is stevia harmful, contraindications for use?

 You should not abuse stevia and add it to all dishes without exception, because reactions to excess sweet food, albeit with such a natural sweetener, can also be the most unpredictable.

-• vitamins of groups B, C, E, A, K, P, D;
+• vitamins of group B, C, E, A, K, P, D;

 • minerals (magnesium, rutin, selenium, chromium, zinc, phosphorus, calcium, copper, potassium, etc.);